 How many times can you recharge a Ni-Cd battery?

 It depends upon the size and capacity of the battery in question.
 A small 1.3V Ni-Cd battery can be charged and discharged about 3000 times.
 You can recharge a larger 12V variant for more than 5000 cycles.

-The nickel cadmium battery may have limited applications in today’s world, yet it remains a crucial step forward in battery technology.
-Considering that it is still used after more than a century of its invention is a testament to its reliability.
+The nickel-cadmium battery may have limited applications in today’s world, yet it remains a crucial step forward in battery technology.
+Considering that it is still used after more than a century after its invention is a testament to its reliability.
 We hope this piece gave you new insights into the battery’s technology.
-Still have a few burning questions?
+Still, have a few burning questions.
 We would love to read and answer them in the comments below.

 - Separators for nickel metal hydride and nickel-cadmium batteries designed to reduce self-discharge rates